NitinReddyKamsani/CRM/README.md

 -> Dynamic forms break the record detail fields into seperate individual fields and section components that you can put anywhere on the page, including seperate tabs and and accordain sections.
+-> You can use the visibility rules to show the end users only the fields they need to see, when they need to see.